psu-software-engineering-capstone/walktober/README.md

 ## Run the app

-To run App Name, follow these steps:
+To run Walktober, follow these steps:

 - Start the app in the browser: ```ionic serve``` or ```npm run start```
 - Start the app on a specific platform (iOS/Android): ```ionic cap run ios/android```